avani-cooks/Breakfast-Recipes/Lunch_Dinner/Asian_Stir_Fry.md

 ### Stir Fry
 1. Peel the garlic cloves and crush
 2. Chop onions, tomatoes, capsicum, tofu and mushrooms into medium sized cubes
+3. Add crushed garlic to the pan and cook till transluscent
-3. Add the vegetables to a pan with oilve oil and cook
+4. Add the vegetables to the pan with oilve oil and cook
-4. Season with salt, pepper, chilli flakes
+5. Season with salt, pepper, chilli flakes
-5. Add the sesame oil, honey and vinegar and mix
+6. Add the sesame oil, honey and vinegar and mix
-6. Serve with rice
+7. Serve with rice

 ---